Not-so-glass-like Caging and Fluctuations of an Active Matter Model

-Figure~\ref{fig:a2} shows that at both short and long times $\widehat{\alpha}_2$ vanishes for the APB-RLG, as expected from the diffusive nature of transport in either regime.
-At intermediate times, the NGP of free particles turns \emph{negative} due to the anti-correlation of displacement along different dimensions, as noted in Ref.~\cite{ten2011brownian}.
-More interestingly, just like the BP-RLG, the active model exhibits a long-time peak as $\hat{\varphi}$ approaches $\hat{\varphi}_d$.
-Unlike that model, however, a separate \emph{short-time} ($\hat{t}=\mathcal{O}(1)$) peak also develops and grows in that density regime.
-Keta et al.~\cite{keta2022disordered} have suggested that the former corresponds to the universal behavior of liquids glass-formers while the latter reveals ``the nontrivial influence of many-body interactions in persistent liquids''.
-The ABP-RLG results, however, clearly indicate that both effects are single-particle in nature.
+Figure~\ref{fig:a2} shows that at both short and long times $\widehat{\alpha}_2$ vanishes for the ABP-RLG, as expected from the diffusive nature of transport in either regime.
+At intermediate times, the NGP of free particles turns \emph{negative} due to the anti-correlation of displacement along different dimensions, as previously noted in Ref.~\cite{ten2011brownian}.
+Interestingly, just like the BP-RLG, the ABP-RLG exhibits a long-time peak which diverges as $\hat{\varphi}$ approaches $\hat{\varphi}_d$, as noted in Ref.~\cite{keta2022disordered}, but overlooked until then~\cite{ten2011brownian,zheng2013non,ding2017study}.
+Even more interestingly, a separate \emph{short-time} ($\hat{t}=\mathcal{O}(1)$) peak also develops and grows in that density regime.
+Keta et al.~\cite{keta2022disordered} have suggested that the former peak corresponds to the universal behavior of liquid glass formers while the latter reveals ``the nontrivial influence of many-body interactions in persistent liquids.''
+The ABP-RLG results, however, clearly indicate that both effects are single particle in nature.

-The finite-time position of the first peak and its growth with dimension lead us to a direct geometrical interpretation.
-Figure~\ref{fig:a2_peak1} indeed reveals that the peak height first increases with $\hat{\varphi}$, saturates around $\hat{\varphi}_d$, and then decreases, and that $\widehat{\mathrm{Pe}}$ linearly enhances the effect.
-Given that $\hat{\alpha}_2$ encodes fluctuations in cage sizes, which are maximal around $\hat{\varphi}_d$~\cite{biroli2022local,charbonneau2024dynamics}, the first trend follows.
+The finite-time position of the first peak and its growth with dimension hint at a direct geometrical interpretation.
+Figure~\ref{fig:a2_peak1} reveals that the peak height first increases with $\hat{\varphi}$, saturates around $\hat{\varphi}_d$, and then decreases.
+It also shows that $\widehat{\mathrm{Pe}}$ linearly enhances the effect (inset)~\cite{SI}.
+Because $\hat{\alpha}_2$ encodes fluctuations in cage sizes, which are maximal around $\hat{\varphi}_d$~\cite{biroli2022local,charbonneau2024dynamics}, the explanation for the peak position naturally follows.
 It further highlights the critical origin of the phenomenon, with an actual divergence expected in the limit $d\rightarrow\infty$.
-The second trend is consistent with an active tracer exploring ever lower dimensional features -- down to edges and wedges -- of its surroundings upon approaching caging.
+The enhancement of the effect with $\widehat{\mathrm{Pe}}$ is consistent with an active tracer exploring ever lower dimensional features -- down to edges and cavities formed by obstacles -- of its surroundings upon approaching caging.
 The robustness and magnitude of this effect suggest its importance in capturing the dynamics of active glass formers.
 A proper theory of these systems would then be expected to capture this distinctive fluctuation-based signature.